Eureka Children's Museum January 2020.

 Indoor and outdoor kits required in school at all times (don't forget to take out earrings at home).

 English and Maths homework returned to school on Mondays.

 Spellings - one column completed every night and returned to school daily.
 Sentences to be completed within the week, to enhance vocabulary and understanding of the words.
-Spelling test and new spellings on TUESDAYS.
+Spelling test and new spellings on FRIDAYS.

 Remember to complete one 'BugClub' book a week.
 This fantastic resource supports children's learning by improving their inference and deduction skills when answering questions about the text.

-Bring in Library books to change on Mondays!
+Bring in Library books to change on Fridays!